monkdbofficial/monk-documentation/documentation/03_Provisioning_MonkDB_Docker_Image.md

 ```

 ---

+## Environment Related Information

-**PS**: We have executed all the commands listed in this document in Ubuntu with the below specifications.
+We have executed all the commands listed in this document in Ubuntu with the below specifications.

 ```bash
 $ uname -m